scolladon/sfdc-ci-toolkit/README.md

 It contains the definition of each required parameters with aen example value.
 Here is what each line is used for and where:

+You can optionnaly have multiple conf files.
+In that case, initialize the SF_CONF_PATH env. variable with the path of the file you want to use.

 **SF_VERSION**
 Used for: defining the Salesforce API version used Type of value: float one decimal precision (ex: 39.0)